-4.2 K-Nearest Neighbors (Knn)
+4.2 K-Nearest Neighbors

 A non-parametric technique called K-Nearest Neighbors uses the majority class of their k- nearest neighbors to classify instances.
 Our research showed that a KNN with 20 neighbors may attain impressive accuracy-roughly 99.05% in training and 98.94% in testing.
 KNN works best in situations when patterns are locally clustered since it depends on the closeness of data points in the feature space.
 But for big datasets, it might be computationally costly and sensitive to unimportant factors.
+Figure 2 shows the confusion matrix of KNN.